Tamarind duck legs that are slowly roasted with a delicious dried mint, honey and tamarind glaze and cooked with onions, dates and almonds.

 A classic and pretty traditional example of this is my fesenjan recipe a delicious walnut and pomegranate molasses stew.

-This recipe combines with duck with dates and almonds, that cook down low and slow with loads of onions.
+This recipe combines duck with dates and almonds, which cook down low and slow with loads of onions.

 Frequently Asked Questions